 You could even take it in turns to cook, or split the cost of ingredients for bigger meals.

 4. Use your freezer

 If you’re going to be busy studying, try batch cooking meals and sticking them in your freezer.
-You’ll be able to defrost one at a moment’s notice and won’t need to shell out for a takeaway.
+Then you’ll be able to defrost one quickly when you need it without having to shell out for a takeaway.

 5. Seek out the best deals